 PLAN A VISIT

 Admission to the research library is free with Museum admission fee.
 Researchers can determine if WHM has material relevant to their project by contacting the librarian in advance.
+Free parking on the Chestnut St side, behind the museum.

 Appointments are strongly recommended for the viewing of any archival manuscript collections, maps, and photographs.